Kaizen86/Uni-Notes/Digital Signal Processing/Window Functions.md

-As the lecturer puts it: *The [[Discrete Time Fourier Transform]] of a $sinc$ function is a brick-wall response in the frequency domain.
+As the lecturer puts it: "*The [[Discrete Time Fourier Transform]] of a $sinc$ function is a brick-wall response in the frequency domain.
 Unfortunately, this is impossible to achieve in practice.
 Hence, you need to limit the time-domain $sinc$ function* (to a [[Finite Impulse Response]]) *so the [[Discrete Convolution]] operation can run in a practical amount of time.
-How much time is practical depends on the signal.*
+How much time is practical depends on the signal.*"
 - Audio signals shouldn't be delayed much more than 1ms or so.
 This is relatively low frequency
 - Higher frequencies need even smaller delays